Last Updated on7 min read

 - Problem of Internal Politics: in organizations, there are differences among or between departments.
 So as there is no good relation, proper coordination, strategies became unsuccessful.

 - Problem of Traditional Management: traditional management has a narrow approach towards development.
 Its philosophy is not progressive; they want to run their business with the same fashion.
 So the strategies are not fruitful in this case.

 Did we miss something in Strategic Management Tutorial or You want something More?
 Come on!
-Tell us what you think about our article on What is Strategic Management?
-Characteristics, Risk, Benefits in the comments section and Share this post with your friends.
+Tell us what you think about our post on What is Strategic Management?
+Definition, Need, Characteristics, Risk, Limitations, Benefits in the comments section and Share this post with your friends.